mrpudn/panki/README.md

 The optional `package` field can also be provided.
 If provided, all of the decks in the project will be combined into a single `.apkg` file.
 Set the value of this field to the path where the `.apkg` file should be created.

-You can also use the `panki merge` command to merge `.apkg` files together - See the [Merging Package Files] section for more information.
+The optional `media` field can also be provided.
+If provided, all of the files in the directories specified will be copied to the Anki collection's `collection.media/` directory, making them available to your decks.
+Set the value of this field to a list of paths to your media directories.
+Only files will be copied - directories will be ignored, as Anki does not supported media subdirectories.

 ### Note Type Configuration